Battle of Mogadishu (1993): Somali National Alliance and Irregular forces

 Colonel Sharif Hassan Giumale, Deputy Commander of the SNA High Commission on Defense, was the tactical commander who directly commanded Somali National Alliance fighters on the ground during the Battle of Mogadishu.
 Giumale, a 45-year-old former Somali army officer and brigade commander, had attended a Soviet military academy in Odessa and had later gone to Italy for further study.
 He had gathered combat experience in the Somali National Army during the Ogaden War with Ethiopia in the late 1970s and following the outbreak of the civil war in 1991.
 Many of the tactics Aidid, Giumale and other subordinate SNA commanders drew on were inspired by Chinese and Vietnamese books on guerrilla warfare and on advice from Somali mujahedeen veterans, who had just returned from the Soviet–Afghan War.

-Marines examine a Somali tank, a U.S.-made M47 Patton, that was captured in the raid of a Somali National Alliance weapons cantonment.
+Marines examine a Somali tank, a US-made M47 Patton, that was captured in the raid of a Somali National Alliance weapons cantonment.

-Despite the substantial array of heavier weaponry in SNA stockpiles, none were used during the October 3–4 battle.
+Despite the substantial array of heavier weaponry in SNA stockpiles, none were used during the 3–4 October battle.
 SNA forces were primarily equipped with light infantry weaponry, like the AK-47 assault rifle.
 Experienced fighters supplemented the main forces with RPG-7, grenade launchers, sniper rifles, mortars, mines, and machine guns.

 Irregular Somali forces/Volunteers

-During the October 3–4 battle, SNA fighters fought alongside volunteer insurgents who were largely untrained civilians-turned-combatants, some of whom were women and children with grievances against UNOSOM troops.
+During the 3–4 October battle, SNA fighters fought alongside volunteer insurgents who were largely untrained civilians-turned-combatants, some of whom were women and children with grievances against UNOSOM troops.
 Large numbers of Somalis not affiliated with the SNA spontaneously joined the battle as it was ongoing, as small arms were widely distributed and available among the civilian population of Mogadishu.
 Many volunteers did not actually take part in combat, but instead operated as reconnaissance or runners for insurgents.
-Human rights abuses and killings by peacekeepers, U.S. military airstrikes in heavily populated neighborhoods resulting in civilian casualties, forced evictions for UN compound expansions and the difficulty of receiving legal recourse for wrongs committed by United Nations forces all inflamed the growing animosity of the civilian population of Mogadishu.
+Human rights abuses and killings by peacekeepers, US military airstrikes in heavily populated neighborhoods resulting in civilian casualties, forced evictions for UN compound expansions and the difficulty of receiving legal recourse for wrongs committed by United Nations forces all inflamed the growing animosity of the civilian population of Mogadishu.
 American journalist Scott Peterson reported that in the days preceding the battle, Somali anger against UNOSOM troops was stoked when American mortar crews had fired shells into the dense neighborhoods surrounding their base, killing a family of eight and injuring 34.
 This enraged many citizens of South Mogadishu.

 The irregulars often complicated the situation on the ground for SNA commanders, as they were not controllable and often got in the way by demanding ammunition and burdening the militia's medical evacuation system.
 Some volunteers consisted of elderly people, women and children who utilized small arms.
 Many of the volunteers during the Battle of Mogadishu came from rival clans.
 Members of the Abgal and Habar Gidr clans, respectively loyal to Ali Mahdi and his prime rival Aidid, fought side by side against UNOSOM forces.
 Somali fighters from Al-Itihaad al-Islamiya also joined the battle.